 MDB Capital Group, LLC, or MDB, and Feltl and Company, Inc., or Feltl, are the underwriters for our initial public offering.
 MDB has rendered advisory services to us in the past and has acted as our placement agent in connection with private placements of common stock completed in June 2015 and December 2016.
 The underwriters are selling shares of our common stock in this offering on a best efforts basis and are not required to sell any specific number or dollar amount of the shares offered by this prospectus, but will use their best efforts to sell such shares.
 We do not intend to close this offering unless we sell at least \$40,000,000 of common stock, at the price per share set forth in the table below.
-This offering will terminate on \\\\\\\\\, 2017 (30 days after the date of this prospectus) (the "Initial Offering Termination Date"), which date may be extended to a date up to and including \\\\\\\\\\, 2018 (the "Offering Termination Date"), unless we sell the maximum amount of common stock set forth below before that date or we decide to terminate this offering prior to that date.
+This offering will terminate on , 2017 (30 days after the date of this prospectus), which date may be extended to a date up to and including

+, 2018 (the "Offering Termination Date"), unless we sell the maximum amount of common stock set forth below before that date or we decide to terminate this offering prior to that date.
 The gross proceeds of this offering will be deposited at JP Morgan Chase, in an escrow account established by us, until we have sold a minimum of \$40,000,000 of common stock and we otherwise satisfy the listing conditions to trade our common stock on the Nasdaq Capital Market.
 Once we satisfy the minimum stock sale and listing conditions, the funds will be released to us.
-In the event we decide to extend the offering period beyond the Initial Offering Termination Date we will seek reconfirmations from investors who have deposited funds into the escrow account and all funds deposited by investors who do not reconfirm will be promptly returned without interest or offset.
 In the event we do not sell a minimum of \$40,000,000 of common stock or satisfy Nasdaq's listing conditions by the Offering Termination Date, all funds received will be promptly returned to investors without interest or offset.